singh-madhur/BiometricalCLPM/README.md

 # BiometricalCLPM
 Biometrical CLPM integrates the Genetic Simplex and Direction-of-Causation analyses into twin CLPM.
-This repo also includes code for applications of the model to smoking quantity and depressive symptoms in TEDS young adults.
+This repo also includes code for applications of the model to smoking quantity and depressive symptoms in TEDS young-adult participants.

 **Manucript**